karstengresch/jsonbdatereproducer/README.md

 For reproducing a problem with Quarkus, Reactive Hibernate, Panache, Reactive SQL Client with JSON-B (de)serialization.

+## NB - The working solution can be found in the branch "solution", https://github.com/karstengresch/jsonbdatereproducer/tree/solution
+Basically: don't use `@JsonbDateFormat`or `@JsonbDateFormat`at all.

+Just make sure you use the correct format in the POST request, e.g. `2022-01-10T12:15:50-04:00`.

 ## Problem Description

 1. Created Project via https://code.quarkus.io/